-The Centralized Equipment Maintenance and Operations Facility construction activities included completion of the formwork buildout for the maintenance inspection pit.
+The Centralized Equipment Maintenance and Operations Facility construction activities included completion of shoring for the south pit and preparation for ongoing construction of the storage facility.

 2.1.
 Monthly Dashboards

 Dashboard progress charts are included below to summarize construction progress.